World Trade Center Health Issues

 IF YOU WORKED OR VOLUNTEERED DOING RESCUE, RECOVERY OR CLEAN-UP WORK

-If you worked or volunteered doing rescue, recovery or clean-up work after the 9/11 attacks, you may be eligible to receive a free medical screening and treatment at the World Trade Center Medical Monitoring and Treatment Program based at Mount Sinai Hospital and at other facilities that are part of the consortium of health providers in the WTC Medical Monitoring and Treatment Program.
+If you worked or volunteered doing rescue, recovery or clean-up work after the 9/11 attacks, you may be eligible to receive a free medical screening and treatment through the WTC Health Program's General Responder Program.
+That program is based at Mount Sinai Hospital and at other facilities in the Metropolitan Area.

-The World Trade Center Medical Monitoring and Treatment Program provides two kinds of services to World Trade Center responders:
+The General Responder program provides two kinds of services to World Trade Center responders:

 • Medical monitoring examinations.
 They follow the health of those who were exposed to World Trade Center toxins while taking part in the rescue, recovery and clean-up efforts after the September 11, 2001, terrorist attacks.

 • Treatment services.
-Free medical treatment is available to WTC responders who suffer from certain illnesses.
+No out-of-pocket cost treatment is available to WTC responders who suffer from certain illnesses.
 These illnesses may have been caused by WTC exposures.

 GET INFORMATION ABOUT 9/11 HEALTH ISSUES ON AN ONGOING BASIS